 - Wireless channel details

-- Providing the students with a comprehensive knowledge of most technical aspects, operations and applications of second/third generation and future cellular mobile and personal communication technology.
+- Providing the students with a comprehensive knowledge of most technical aspects, operations, and applications of past, current and future generations of cellular mobile and personal communication technology.

 - Offering a technical, practical and up-to-date treatment of the latest technologies, and system design implementations.
 Also, describing the emerging personal communications systems and emerging personal communications services.

-- Review of the various standards and systems which have been developed (including 2G, 3G, and 4G systems), and basic issues involved in the design of wireless systems.
-Discussion of the potential problems associated with the access technology for the second/third-generation systems and providing the vision of the future-generation systems.
+- Review of the various standards and systems, which have been developed (including 2G, 3G, 4G systems), and basic issues involved in the design of wireless systems.
+Discussion of the potential problems associated with the access technology for the second/third/fourth-generation systems and providing the vision of the future-generation systems.

-- Introduction of other subjects related to wireless communications, like spread spectrum techniques (Direct sequence and Code division multiple access (CDMA), Frequency hopping); Multicarrier techniques including Orthogonal Frequency division multiple access (OFDM) and Multicarrier CDMA (MC-CDMA); Ultra Wideband communications etc.
+- The introduction of other subjects related to wireless communications, like spread spectrum techniques (direct sequence and code division multiple access (CDMA), frequency hopping); multicarrier techniques including orthogonal frequency division multiple access (OFDM) and multicarrier CDMA (MC-CDMA); ultra-wideband communications, etc.